jambonz/jambonz-infrastructure/terraform/jambonz-devtest/README.md

-# terraform for a jambonz devlopment or test system
+# terraform for a jambonz development / test system

-This terraform configuration generates a jambonz deployment consisting of one SBC server and an autoscale group of feature servers (initially with a single feature server), and an SNS notification topic to signal lifecycle events when a feature server is terminating due to a scale-in operation.
+This terraform configuration generates a jambonz deployment consisting of one SBC server and an autoscale group of feature servers (initially containing a single feature server), and an SNS notification topic to signal lifecycle events when a feature server is terminating due to a scale-in operation.
 Feel free to edit the autoscale group parameters in the AWS console or cli once it has been created.
-:

 The SBC server is assigned an elastic IP.